open-cogsci/osdoc/content/miscellaneous/timing.md

 :--
 cmd: listing
 src: v-sync-check.py
-caption: A script that presents white and blue displays in rapid alternation.
+caption: A script that presents yellow and blue displays in rapid alternation.
 A lack of synchronization with the vertical refresh can be observed as horizontal lines running through the monitor.
 --:

 ### Testing consistency of timing and timestamp accuracy